YeonV/Vitron/README.md

 - created proper Dark Mode, handling mui-Theme AND nativeTheme!<br /><span style="color:grey">(activate custom titlebar for awesome synergy)</span>

 - added scripts to start and build the inner react project isolated

+## Git-Actions

+- If your commit message starts with "Release " then win, mac & linux binaries will be created and a new release is made based on your version set inside package.json, and including all commit-messages from last release to this release are added as release-text: [like this](https://github.com/YeonV/Vitron/releases/tag/0.0.3)

+- After push, the inner react app is available under your [repo's github-pages](https://yeonv.github.io/Vitron/)

+- If your commit message startes with "dev:" then this message will be excluded for the next release-text

 ## How To